peterschussheim/react-cli-spinners/README.md

 This package provides a single React component, `Spinner` and (for now) accepts, a single prop: `type`, which configures the component to use a specific spinner.

-Given a spinner `type`, `react-spinners` looks for the spinner's details, stored as a JSON file, and provides the `Spinner` component with the following data:
+Given a spinner `type`, `react-cli-spinners` looks for the spinner's details, stored as a JSON file, and provides the `Spinner` component with the following data:

 ```json
 // example demonstrating the data consumed by `Spinner` React component